argoproj-labs/training-material/argo-workflows/api/create-workflow.md

-API endpoints take JSON rather than YAML as their payload
+API endpoints take JSON rather than YAML as their payload, you can submit a workflow using `curl`:

 ```bash
 curl \